Manu404/sheet-website/README.md

 # sheet-website
 Sheet music sharing for https://emmanuelistace.be

-deps folder contain a zip of a dep not available on npm, will see with the author to publish it through npm, meanwhile, prefered to add the zip itself
+deps folder contain a zip of the abcwebplayer(https://wim.vree.org/js/) not available on npm, will see with the author to publish it through npm, meanwhile, prefered to add the zip itself

     npm install gulp --global
     npm install